How to score band 9 in IELTS listening

 The test lasts around 30 minutes.
 You then have 10 minutes, in the end, to transfer all your answers to your answer sheet.
 You hear each listening extract just once.
 It's no surprise to learn that very few IELTS candidates score 9 in listening or in any part of the test.

 Open up any of the official IELTS websites and you will find out all about each section of the exam.
-Try this one, for example: https://ielts.idp.com/prepare/article-question-types-listening.
+For example, take a look at this page on the IDP website about question types in the IELTS Listening test.

 The first thing to notice is increasing complexity.

 The first listening is always a two-way conversation where information of some kind is asked for and given.
 Check through the many practice tests to see what contexts are involved.
-Test 1, listening 1 (at https://takeielts.britishcouncil.org/take-ielts/prepare/free-ielts-practice-tests/listening), for example, involves an enquiry clerk at a travel company talking to a man asking about travel arrangements.
+Test 1, listening 1, for example, involves an enquiry clerk at a travel company talking to a man asking about travel arrangements.

 The first 5 questions ask you to complete a simple set of notes using no more than 2 words and/or a number for each answer.
 The information to listen out for is straightforward: the time a train arrives, the number of a bus to take.
 In the next 5 questions, you complete a table that is partially filled with the costs of several travel fares.